salesforce/botsim/docs/advanced_usage.rst

 GCP Deployment
 ###################
-BotSIM Streamlit App can also be deployed to GCP for GPU access,  which will greatly accelerate the paraphrasing model inference process.
+BotSIM Streamlit App can be deployed to GCP for GPU access,  which will greatly accelerate the paraphrasing model inference process.
 The script for GCP deployment can be accessed at ``botsim/deploy/gcp/deploy_gcp_botsim_streamlit.sh``.
 The parameters  are as follows:

 - ``cluster_name``: the name of users' gcp clusters for deployment